Mariners Re-Sign Josh Naylor to Five-Year, $92.5 Million Deal; Mark Biggest Offseason Item Off Checklist

 Embed from Getty Images

-The Seattle Mariners lit the stove up hot on Sunday evening, as Jeff Passan broke the news of first baseman Josh Naylor - a trade deadline addition who mashed at T-Mobile during his time with the team in 2025 and was a big piece of the deep playoff run - re-signing with the team on a five-year deal, pending a physical on Monday.
-Although the team has not officially confirmed the signing, this development has been publicly corroborated by multiple sources.
+The Seattle Mariners lit the stove up hot on Sunday evening, as Jeff Passan broke the news of first baseman Josh Naylor - a trade deadline addition who mashed at T-Mobile during his time with the team in 2025 and was a big piece of the deep playoff run - re-signing with the team on a five-year deal.
+The team confirmed the five-year, $92.5 million signing (an average annual value of $18.5 million) on Monday afternoon, which will keep Naylor with the team through his age 33 season in 2030.
+The contract has a full no-trade clause.

 Naylor’s return had been deemed a “priority” by the front office immediately after the season came to a close.
 The 28-year-old slugger had slashed .299/.341/.490 with a 138 OPS+ over 54 regular season games with Seattle and balled out in the postseason, with a .340/.392/.574 slash line over 12 playoff contests.
 His shining moment was a stolen base off a powerful Tarik Skubal-Dillon Dingler battery in Game 5 of the ALDS that ended up allowing the team to make it to extras and set up their marathon 15-inning victory, and it wasn’t a one-off: despite being one of the slowest sprinters in the game, Naylor stole 30 bases out of 30 attempts in 2025 and went 19-for-19 with Seattle.